Noel Gallagher: Liam Gallagher

-The Gallagher brothers infamously share a tumultuous relationship, and one of their arguments was even released on the 1995 bootleg single "Wibbling Rivalry".
+The Gallagher brothers have a tumultuous relationship, and one of their arguments was even released on the 1995 bootleg single "Wibbling Rivalry".
 Although their relationship had stabilised in later years, there were a handful of incidents during the band's early career where the two physically attacked each other.
 At a Los Angeles show during their first American tour in 1994, Liam took to changing the words of the songs so that they were offensive to both Americans and Noel.
-An argument after the show which led to a chair being thrown and a fight breaking out caused Noel to leave the tour and head for Las Vegas, and he later claimed he had "visions of Fear and Loathing flashing in [his] eyes".
+An argument after the show which led to a chair being thrown and a fight breaking out caused Noel to leave the tour and head for Las Vegas, and he later said he had "visions of Fear and Loathing flashing in [his] eyes".
 During recording sessions for (What's the Story) Morning Glory?, the brothers had a violent fight involving a cricket bat when Liam invited everyone from a local pub into the studio while Noel was trying to work.
 In 1995, Noel sang "Wonderwall" on Later... with Jools Holland when Liam failed to turn up.

 In 1996, Noel provided lead vocals at a performance for MTV Unplugged when Liam backed out minutes before the set was due to start.
 Liam claimed to have been struck down with a "sore throat", but the band later found out that Liam did not like performing acoustically.
 Noel was further annoyed when Liam proceeded to heckle him from the balcony and "nurse his sore throat" with beer and cigarettes while the band performed.
 Just before the band were about to board a plane to the United States for a big tour, Liam left the airport, claiming he had to find a house for his then-wife Patsy Kensit.
 He later joined the band for their last few gigs and the infamous MTV Awards performance, while the remaining dates were scrapped.

 While on tour in Barcelona in 2000, Oasis were forced to cancel a gig when Alan White's arm seized up, and the band spent the evening drinking instead.
 Liam made a crude remark about Gallagher's then-wife Meg Mathews and attempted to cast doubt over the legitimacy of his daughter Anaïs, causing Noel to headbutt him.
 Following this, he declared he was quitting overseas touring, but returned for an Oasis gig in Dublin on 8 July 2000.
 During the performance, the two brothers shook hands at the end of "Acquiesce".

 Liam once stated that he did not speak much with Noel and that they "don't really have a relationship".
-During the final tour, the only time that they ever spoke directly was when onstage.
+During the final tour, the only time that they ever directly spoke to each other was when onstage.
 Noel would later reveal that while they were in Oasis, the two "never hung out together outside of the band, ever".